 Lesson 5 Don’t put yourself down

-Before I forget, let me mention some of the tech I used up to this point:
+Before I forget, let me mention some of the techs I used up to this point:

 - Amazon FBA and Shipwire (Amazon trumps it in every aspect)